mirr254/bright-events-reactJs/Container.md

 ## How containers work with the application.

 We use docker containers to create a standard application environment that can be run on any platform.
-Containers helps in running distributed applications without launching a virtual machine.
+Containers help in running distributed applications without launching a virtual machine.

 In this project we use dockerfile to specify what exactly we want installed in our docker container.
-This container is going to help us run our application independently from host OS.
+This container will run our application independently from host OS.

 The docker file is shown and explained below.
 Statements that begin with # are comments.